 Most patients find that the worst thing that they have to deal with when they visit a dental office is the drilling.
 It’s never fun.
 Even with the local anesthetic, you’re going to feel pressure in your mouth.
 The sound of the drill isn’t very reassuring, either.
 The dental drill generates heat, so if the anesthetic doesn’t entirely take, you might experience some discomfort.
 At best, the anesthetic is going to cause numbness in various areas of your mouth.

 With WaterLase iPLUS, you do not need anesthetic.
-The laser technology removes decayed material from your teeth with less good tooth structure removed as conventional drilling, and it can be used for regular fillings and periodontal treatment.
+The laser technology removes the decayed material from your teeth with less good tooth structure removed as conventional drilling, and it can be used for regular fillings and periodontal treatment.
 Laser dentistry technology is very suitable for most patients and can treat many dental issues.

 At Eric Spellman, DMD, our dental team uses the Waterlase IPLUS laser is also used for periodontal therapy.
-Many patients in the past were referred to periodontists to have gum surgery when there gums start to fail but the dental laser can be used to regenerate bone and reduce pocketing non surgically without the need for painful surgery.
+Many patients in the past were referred to periodontists to have gum surgery when their gums start to fail but the dental laser can be used to regenerate bone and reduce pocketing non surgically without the need for painful surgery.

 In years gone by, taking dental x-rays was a time-consuming and difficult procedure.
 It involved taking the x-rays, developing the films, and sometimes getting it wrong and having to start all over again.
 Many dentists even conducted treatments without the benefit of x-rays.